Now celebrating our 14th Anniversary! Open studios week is 8-13 January 2018! All welcome!

-Move into Wellbeing® was created over two years ago and launched its exciting programme in January 2015.
+Move into Wellbeing® was created over four years ago and launched its exciting programme in January 2015.
 This was directly inspired by the fact that our Director’s father lived with Parkinson’s for 30 years and this had a direct impact on her life and work in the field of dance.
 She had attended many dance, movement, and music classes with her father in USA over the decades and was also aware of the brilliant Dance for PD® course created by David Leventhal and the Mark Morris Dance Company.
 Ballet4life also interacted with and gained insight at the start from David Leventhal of Dance for PD®, the Dance for Parkinson's Programme offered by English National Ballet, and Alexis Ephgrave of A.W.E.
 Inspired Dance.

 Move into Wellbeing® is a Registered Charity, number 1172264, to ensure its long-term future and to continue to provide this vital class for the community.